We Are Puppeteers logo

 Currently Vicki writes and illustrates award winning children's books, designs and builds custom puppets.
 The New Polka Dot Tea Party, is about friendship and discovery.
 It contains colorful illustrations of the Sonoran Desert and its inhabitants.
 The owl is now on every page, which is super fun to find as you read the story.

-Local artist Laura Best illustrated Grandma Bibi and Sonia Elizabeth Urrutia de Soto translated the text for the Spanish version, La Abuela Bibi.
+Local artist Laura Best illustrated Grandma Bibi and Sonia Elizabeth Soto translated the text for the Spanish version, La Abuela Bibi.
 The two books tackle the difficulties of memory loss in older loved ones from the perspective of children.

-Vicki’s third book My Teeth Are Too Big, is about challenges that come with change and how the magic of dreams can help us cope.
+My Teeth Are Too Big, is about challenges that come with change and how the magic of dreams can help us cope.

 Translator: Sonia Elizabeth Urrutia de Soto